 Everything is bigger in Texas, including the wine.
-With more than 300 wineries in the state and eight official AVAs (American Viticultural Areas – wine growing regions), Texas has become the fifth largest wine-producing state in the U.S. Although, most of the wine it produces is sold within its own borders.
-In other words, you won’t be able to get your hands on too many bottles outside the Lone Star State.
-If you want to get a taste, it’s time to plan a visit!
-This guide is here to help you get on your way.
-This guide will always be changing so make to sure check back!
+With more than 300 wineries in the state and eight official AVAs (American Viticultural Areas – wine growing regions), Texas has become the fifth largest wine-producing state in the U.S. But most of Texas wine is sold within the state’s borders.
+In other words, getting your hands on bottles outside the Lone Star State is not easy.
+Want a taste?
+Plan a visit!
+Use our Texas Wine Guide to get on your way.

 The Texas Hill Country AVA is home to at least 70 wineries, with more opening each month.
 With this number of wineries the the Texas Hill Country AVA has a few official wine trails with Wine Road 290 being the largest.
 More than 30 wineries sit along US Highway 290 from Fredericksburg on to Johnson City, the home to the highest concentration of wineries in the state of Texas, also known as Wine Road 290.